DETAILED ACTION

 a trona ore screen system (Col. 5 lines 3-17) comprising an ore crusher (Fig. 1 #3) and a filter (Fig. 1 #5, 7), the screen system configured to produce an ore feed comprising ore particles having a predetermined size (Col. 5 lines 17-21);

-a beneficiation system (Col. 5 lines 17-29) to receive the ore particles having a predetermined size (Col. 5 lines 17-21), the beneficiation system configured to increase an economic value of the trona ore by removing gangue material (Col. 5 lines 43-62), resulting in a high-grade ore product (Col. 5 lines 51-62), the beneficiation system comprising a sensor and a separator (Fig. 1 #13, Col. 5 lines 24-50), wherein the separator comprises an identification system configured to accept or reject ore (Col. 5 lines 44-50), wherein accepted ore is deposited in a bin and rejected ore is ejected with a high-pressure air jet (Col. 5 lines 44-50).
+a beneficiation system (Col. 5 lines 17-29) to receive the ore particles having a predetermined size (Col. 5 lines 17-21), the beneficiation system configured to increase an economic value of the ore particles by removing gangue material (Col. 5 lines 43-62), resulting in a high-grade trona ore product (Col. 5 lines 51-62), the beneficiation system comprising a sensor and a separator (Fig. 1 #13, Col. 5 lines 24-50), wherein the separator comprises an identification system configured to accept or reject the ore particles (Col. 5 lines 44-50), wherein accepted ore particles are deposited in a bin and rejected ore particles are ejected with a high-pressure air jet (Col. 5 lines 44-50),

 Regarding claim 2, Sopchak et al. (US 3819805) teaches the ore sorting system of claim 1, wherein the trona ore comprises trona interbedded with at least one of a marlstone, limestone, oil shale, sandstone, or mudstone (Col. 1 lines 24-29).